MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/use-filters.md

 ---
-title: "Use filters to see relevant data | Microsoft Docs"
+title: "Use filters to see relevant data in Social Engagement | Microsoft Docs"
-description: "Learn how to use filters to create useful data sets." ms.date: 09/12/2017 ms.service: mse ms.topic: article
+description: "Learn how to use filters to create useful data sets."
+keywords: "filter, data set"
+ms.date: 10/17/2017
+ms.service: mse
+ms.topic: article
+applies_to:
-applies_to: "Social Engagement"
+  - "Social Engagement"
 ms.assetid: 30c01cd4-4df3-42db-a10b-48ddb67e67c4
-author: "m-hartmann"
+author: m-hartmann
 ms.author: mhart
 manager: sakudes
+topic-status: Drafting
 ---

 # Use filters to see relevant data
 You can use [filters](../social-engagement/understand-filters.md) to slice and dice your data to narrow your analysis to the most relevant view of the data.
 Imagine a steady stream of data where your search topics define the posts that are selected and available for analysis.
 Filters can narrow your view of the data to a more restricted data set.
 If you navigate the application by drilling down into the data, filters are applied and removed automatically.